tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/快速入门/COSBrowser 快速入门_intl_en.md

 ## Troubleshooting

-If you encounter any inconvenience when using COSBrowser, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+If you encounter any problems when using COSBrowser, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ## Documentation